danielmcheng1/danielmcheng1.github.io/scaling-systems.md

 _Slave Failure_<br>
 First, what happens if a slave fails?
 Naively, you may think that this is easy to handle since you have additional slaves to serve reads.
 However, imagine that your service handles a billion calls a second, split up between two slave boxes.
 Now, if your first slave box goes down, your second slave box is hit with double the amount of queries that it normally handles.
 Consequently, _that_ doubled load then causes the second box to go down.
 Hence, you need to have at least three boxes to ensure that the remaining boxes can continue serving the increased traffic.

-In addition, to boot up a new slave (replacing the failed slave), you would ideally boot this up from a backup.
+In addition, to boot up a new slave (replacing the failed slave), you ideally boot this up from a backup.
 That is, for large databases, it would take far too long to read through the entire write log and run all those updates.
-Instead, every night, you would run backups off your database and offload the tar file to S3.
-This way, you can restart a new box off of that snapshot, then apply the latest writes over the past few hours.
+Instead, every night, you run backups off your database and offload the tar file to S3.
+This way, you can quickly restart a new box off of that snapshot, then apply the latest writes over the past few hours.

 _Master Failure_<br>
 Secondly, what happens if a master fails?
 One solution is to always have a separate parallel cluster running, allowing you to quickly switch over to the parallel system in the case of master failure.
 However, this solution could become prohibitively costly for the largest systems.